EdgeTX/edgetx-user-manual/color-radios/model-settings/model-setup/customizable-switches.md

 **OFF / ON Colors (on compatible handsets):** Some handsets support configuring the color of the customizable switches.
 If so, the OFF and ON color pickers will be shown for each customisable switch (as shown below) and you will be able to pick your preferred colour for each state.
 Black represents when the customizable switch is not illuminated.  <br>

 <figure><img src="../../../.gitbook/assets/colorlcd_model_customisable_switches_rgb.png" alt=""><figcaption><p>Customizable Switch options on a handset that also supports configuring the LED colors</p></figcaption></figure>

+**Lua Override (on compatible handsets):** Next to the OFF and ON color pickers, a toggle for each is shown that lets a running Lua script override the configured LED color for that state at runtime.